EldonSamuelson/Minoltapedia/MinoltaGang 1.2 FFAQ's.md

 Officially, Minolta provided support for only 3 lens mounts, with a simple letter-based adapter system;

-- **['P' Adapter](https://www.reddit.com/r/AnalogCommunity/comments/ivpziv/finally_scored_an_original_m42_to_minolta_md/)** - For **P**entax (or **P**raktica) M42 screwmount.
+- **['P' Adaptor](https://www.reddit.com/r/AnalogCommunity/comments/ivpziv/finally_scored_an_original_m42_to_minolta_md/)** - For **P**entax (or **P**raktica) M42 screwmount.
 This was a simple adaptor that only allowed for stop-down metering.
 The lens would be pre-set at the aperture when the meter was taken and the shutter released.
-Whilst it was designed for Pentax' M42 lenses in mind, it's compatible with the universal M42 screwmount found on cameras found in the former Soviet Union (Praktica, Carl Zeiss, Zenit, Contax), Japanese manufacturers (Mamiya, Yashica, Tamron, Tokina, Soligor, Fuji), and now some TTartisan lenses being released in M42.
+Whilst it was designed for Pentax' M42 lenses in mind, it's compatible with the universal M42 screwmount found on lenses found in the former Soviet Union (Praktica, Carl Zeiss, Zenit, Contax), Japan (Mamiya, Yashica, Tamron, Tokina, Soligor, Fuji), and now China with some TTartisan lenses being released in M42.
-- **['E' Adapter](https://randomphoto.blogspot.com/2007/06/minakta-or-exolta.html)** - For **E**xakta bayonet mount.
+- **['E' Adaptor](https://randomphoto.blogspot.com/2007/06/minakta-or-exolta.html)** - For **E**xakta bayonet mount.
 Similar to the P-Adapter, the lenses could only be used with the aperture pre-set, for stop-down metering only.
-This adaptor was intended for lenses commonly found in East Germany (Carl Zeiss Jena, Pentacon, Meyer) as well as some early Japanese manufacturers (i.e. Topcon, Nikon).
+This adaptor was intended for lenses commonly found in East Germany (Carl Zeiss Jena, Pentacon, Meyer) as well as some early Japanese manufacturers' lenses (i.e. Topcon, Nikon).
-- **['L' Adapter](http://forum.mflenses.com/minolta-adaptersoriginal-p-and-l-adapters-t36916.html)** - This was for **L**eica's Thread Mount (LTM), otherwise known as M39 screwmount.
-This was [specifically designed or use with a bellows for Macro photography and copying](https://cdn.discordapp.com/attachments/854299015217676299/1087095128042250340/Screenshot_2023-03-19_201107.png).
+- **['L' Adaptor](http://forum.mflenses.com/minolta-adaptersoriginal-p-and-l-adapters-t36916.html)** - This was for **L**eica's Thread Mount (LTM), otherwise known as M39 screwmount.
+This was [specifically designed or use with a bellows for Macro photography and copying](https://minoltaflashback.com/bellows.html#:~:text=USING%20THE%20MINOLTA%20ADPATER%20%E2%80%9CL%E2%80%9D%20ON%20A%20BELLOWS).
 As such, stop down metering was required, and even focus was controlled via the bellows instead of focusing the lens.
-You would attach the bellows to the camera through the regular Minolta SR-mount, then attach the L-Adapter to the bellows.
-Whilst LTM lenses could theoretically fit onto this adaptor, it was only designed for bellows-work, so most non-macro lenses (i.e. LTM rangefinder lenses) would not be functional.
+You would attach the bellows to the camera through the regular Minolta SR-mount, then attach the L-Adaptor to the bellows.
+Whilst LTM lenses could theoretically fit onto this adaptor, it was only designed for bellows-work, so most non-macro lenses (i.e. LTM rangefinder lenses) would not be in focus.

-Today you can find cheap adapters for various mounts from 3rd Party Vendors for adaptation.
+Today you can find cheap adaptors for various mounts from 3rd Party Vendors for adaptation.
 Many use glass corrective elements to adapt the lens to Minolta SR, and don't produce good images as a result.
-It's best to stick native SR-mount lenses, or adapted M42/Exacta lenses using the correct adaptor.
+It's best to stick native SR-mount lenses, or adapted M42/Exacta lenses using the P/E adaptor.

-There is no way to retroactively adapt modern DSLR or Mirrorless lenses to Minolta SR in any way.
+*There is no way to retroactively adapt modern DSLR or Mirrorless lenses to Minolta SR in any way.*

 ***